-The shook up the U.S. tax system for businesses in more ways than one.
+The Tax Cuts and Jobs Act shook up the U.S. tax system for businesses in more ways than one.
 Depending on the type of business you own or operate, these tax changes may be more positive or negative.
 Where does your business stand on this complex spectrum?

 As the largest piece of tax reform legislation passed by Congress in more than three decades, familiarizing yourself with each and every provision can be time consuming.
 To help you out, we selected the top four tax changes that may impact your business.

 Tax change #1: Reduced corporate tax rate

 The Tax Cuts and Jobs Act dropped the corporate tax rate from 35% to 21% effective in tax years beginning in 2018 – a quick and direct benefit businesses can enjoy.

 Tax change #2: Repealed corporate alternative minimum tax

 Companies are now only subject to the corporate tax, due to the tax law’s repeal of the corporate alternative minimum tax (AMT).
 Before the Tax Cuts and Jobs Act was signed into law, every company had to determine taxes owed under the standard corporate tax and the corporate AMT and pay the higher of the two.